Miroslav Lajčák: Minister of Foreign Affairs of Slovakia (2009–2010, 2012–2020)

-After the annexation of Crimea by the Russian Federation, in May 2014, he visited Moscow and met with the Russian foreign minister Lavrov and deputy prime minister Dmitry Rogozin.
+After the annexation of Crimea by the Russian Federation, in May 2014, he visited Moscow and met with the Russian foreign minister Sergey Lavrov and deputy prime minister Dmitry Rogozin.
 Rogozin and Lajčák were co-chairs of a joint Slovak-Russian cooperation body.

 In November 2015 Slovakia voted against Kosovo's membership in UNESCO.
 Lajčák later explained that Slovakia wanted Belgrade and Pristina to interpret it as a message, that the international community expects parties to submit such proposals on the basis of mutual agreement and consent.
 "Our interest is to strengthen the dialogue.
 One of the reasons why we took a negative attitude is that the issue was not the subject of the dialogue and we are afraid it could worsen it," he added.

 In 2016 Lajčák called on the EU to abandon its "ideological" approach to Russia.